Sen. Tim Scott responds to Biden speech: 'America is not a racist country'

 Yet in addition to his gains with Black voters, Trump also did better with Latino voters than either Mitt Romney in 2012 or John McCain in 2008.
 That meant support from those groups, especially Black Americans, went from very little to a little more.
 But it has still caused some Democrats — a party increasingly dependent on affluent white liberal voters — to examine their own party for signs of excess in how it deals with culture war and racial issues.

-Scott has, at times, been willing to criticize Trump on racial issues.
+Scott has at times been willing to criticize Trump on racial issues.
 But he also voted to acquit Trump during the Senate impeachment trial that focused on Trump’s role in inciting the Jan.
 6 assault on the U.S. Capitol as Congress certified the results of the 2020 election.

 But Scott did not vote against certifying the results, refusing to join eight other Republican senators — and 139 House Republicans — who with their votes perpetuated Trump’s lie that the 2020 election was rigged.
-And since that vote Scott has come under criticism from Republicans in his very conservative home state of South Carolina.
+And since that vote Scott has come under criticism from Republicans in his staunchly conservative home state of South Carolina.

 He has also signaled that he may run for president, and has started reaching out to big-money donors traditionally associated with funding a national candidacy, according to one source familiar with his political operation.

-Scott’s vote to uphold the 2020 election is one of several ways in which he has bucked the hardcore wing of the GOP.
+Scott’s vote to uphold the 2020 election is one of several ways in which he has bucked the far-right wing of the GOP.
 He has walked a fine line on the issue of race, but has not shied away from the topic.

 In 2016, Scott began to speak out in a way he hadn’t before, prompted by police killings of Black men, which then was met with targeted shootings of police.
-On July 5, 37-year old Alton Sterling was shot and killed by two white Baton Rouge police officers.
-The next day in Minnesota, 32-year old Philando Castile was shot and killed in his car by a police officer in Minnesota.
+On July 5, 37-year-old Alton Sterling was shot and killed by two white Baton Rouge police officers.
+The next day, 32-year old Philando Castile was shot and killed in his car by a police officer in Minnesota.
 And on July 8, Micah Johnson, a black military veteran, shot and killed five Dallas police officers.
 Three more police officers were killed on July 17 in Baton Rouge.

-On July 13, Scott walked to the Senate floor andspoke about a “deep divide between the black community and law enforcement.”
+On July 13, Scott walked to the Senate floor and spoke about a “deep divide between the black community and law enforcement.”
 Scott went on to recount a series of specific examples where he felt he had been targeted by law enforcement because of the color of his skin.
-He shared that he had been pulled over by police seven times in one year for “trivial” reasons.
+He shared that he had been pulled over by police seven times in one year for what he called “trivial” reasons.

 “This is a situation that happens all across the country whether we want to recognize it or not.
 It may not happen a thousand times a day, but it happens too many times a day,” Scott said.
 “And to see it as I have had the chance to see it helps me understand why this issue has wounds that have not healed in a generation.”

-A year later, after white supremacists and Neo-Nazis marched in Charlottesville, Virginia, President Trump said there were “very fine people on both sides” there, even as he condemned white supremacists and neo-Nazis.
-Trump supporters have over time defended his comments about Charlottesville, but Scott called the president’s comments “indefensible” and said Trump had “compromised” his moral authority.
+A year later, after white supremacists and neo-Nazis marched in Charlottesville, Virginia, then-President Donald Trump said there were “very fine people on both sides” there, even as he condemned white supremacists and neo-Nazis.
+Trump supporters have over time defended his comments about Charlottesville, but Scott called the president’s comments “indefensible” and said Trump had compromised his moral authority.

 That prompted a call from the White House, asking Scott to meet with Trump to talk about the issue.
 There, Scott said, he talked the president through issues of racial discrimination and explained why he found the response to Charlottesville so offensive.
 “What can I do to be helpful?”
 Trump asked Scott, according to the senator.

 Scott was ready with an answer.
-He had been working on an idea called “Opportunity Zones,” designed to attract significant investment and capital to low-income areas through tax breaks as long as the money stayed for 7 to 10 years, and on the condition that it go toward creating something new that would bring vitality to those areas, such as new housing or retail.
+He had been working on an idea called “Opportunity Zones,” designed to attract significant investment and capital to low-income areas through tax breaks as long as the money stayed for seven to 10 years, and on the condition that it go toward creating something that would bring vitality to those areas, such as new housing or retail.

-When George Floyd was killed, Scott pushed back against those who denied that systemic racism exists, though he avoided using that term itself.
+When George Floyd was killed, Scott pushed back against those who denied that systemic racism exists, though he avoided using that term.
 Scott said that “to suggest that there aren’t racial challenges and patterns is for someone to be blind.”

 In an interview with Yahoo News at the time, he referred to “a system that leads to an unjust outcome.”